dunex-project/dunex-core/README.md

 ## Done but needs porting to command framework ##

-* uname (this doesn't match Linux, but matches FreeBSD's implementation)
 * true / false (i called it "return" and it will work if you name it true, or false).
 * sync
 * basename